Adding a Web Player

 Setup

-1. Go to Settings > Downloads in the GoVista dashboard 2.
+1. Go to Management > Devices in the GoVista dashboard 2.
 Copy the web player URL 3.
 Open Chrome (recommended) on your display device 4.
 Navigate to the web player URL 5.
 A pairing code appears — enter it in the dashboard

 Chrome Kiosk Mode